deepyamac99/ALDI/README.md

   - Hyperbolic Saddle problem
   - 6 dimensional Point vortex interaction problem

 In all three examples the ALDI distribution evolves in the phase-space to capture the rare-event set.
+The rare-events are defined as the zero-level set of the limit-state-function, in a bayesian-inverse-problem context.
+A smooth and non-smooth version of this LSF is presented to overcome differentiability contrainst.

 ---

 ## Gradient-Based ALDI

-The gradient-based implementation evolves an ensemble according to a discretized SDE with drift and diffusion terms constructed from a potential function.
+The gradient-based implementation evolves an ensemble according to a discretized SDE with drift and diffusion terms constructed from a potential function under the influence of standard brownian noise.

 ### Core Idea